CrossNorm and SelfNorm for Generalization under Distribution Shifts: Appendix

 \subsection{Ablation Study on ImageNet}

 {\bf CN {\it v.s.} Stylized-ImageNet}.
 We also compare CN to Stylized-ImageNet, which transfers styles from external datasets to perform style augmentation.
 Stylized-ImageNet finetunes a pre-trained ResNet-50 for 45 epochs with double data (stylized and original ImageNets) in each epoch.
 To compare CrossNorm with Stylized-ImageNet, we perform the finetuning for 90 epochs using only the original ImageNet.
-In Table \ref{tb:exp-cn-sin}, although Stylized-ImageNet has 2\% lower corruption error than CN, its clean error is 3.8\% higher.
-Because the external styles in Stylized-ImageNet cause large distribution shifts, impairing its clean generalization.
-In contrast, The more consistent yet diverse internal styles help CN decreases both corruption and clean errors.
+In Table \ref{tb:exp-cn-sin}, although Stylized-ImageNet has 2\% lower corruption error than CN, its clean error is 3.8\% higher, because the external styles in Stylized-ImageNet cause large distribution shifts, impairing its clean generalization.
+In contrast, CN can use more consistent yet diverse internal styles to decrease both corruption and clean errors.

-{\bf SN and CN locations}.
-Moreover, in Table \ref{tb:exp-sncn-pos-imagenet}, we also investigate the SN and CN locations in a residual module using ImageNet and ResNet50.
+{\bf CN and SN locations}.
+Moreover, in Table \ref{tb:exp-sncn-pos-imagenet}, we also investigate the CN and SN locations in a residual module using ImageNet and ResNet50.
 Similar to the CIFAR results, the post-addition position performs the best for corruption robustness.

 {\bf Ablation study with IBN}.
-Table \ref{tb:imagenet-ablation} reports the results of applying SN or CN with IBN.
+Table \ref{tb:imagenet-ablation} reports the results of applying CN or SN with IBN.
 We can observe that they can cooperate to improve the corruption robustness of ResNet50.
-Moreover, integrating SN, CN, IBN, and AugMix can bring the lowest corruption error.
-This shows SN and CN's advantage that they are general and simple to boost other state-of-the-art methods.
+Moreover, integrating CN, SN, IBN, and AugMix can bring the lowest corruption error.
+This shows CN and SN's advantage that they are generic to boost other state-of-the-art methods.